-9.4.87.
+9.4.86.
 LLT (STRING_A, STRING_B)

 Description: Determines whether a string is lexically less than another string, based on the ASCII collating sequence, even if the processor's default collating sequence is different.
 In VSI Fortran, LLT is equivalent to the < operator.
+Class: Elemental function; Generic Arguments: STRING_A Must be of type character.

-Arguments: STRING_A Must be of type character.
 STRING_B Must be of type character.